taiji-chain/doc.taiji.io/content/about/what-is-taiji.md

 * For users who are looking for a fast and low-cost cryptocurrency for everyday transactions.

+* For users who are interesting in the distributed applications provided by the public chain.

 * For merchants who are looking for a service provider for low cost batched payment solutions.

 * For financial institutions to join the network as a bank to operate a subchain.